 Industrial roof coatings in Ely and the surrounding Fens

-Ely’s industrial base is compact but busy: trading estates and business parks serving agricultural supply, food processing, storage and distribution businesses across the Fens and the wider Cambridgeshire corridor.
-The buildings are mostly steel portal frames under profiled metal roofs, and many have now been standing long enough for the original factory finish to be reaching the end of its useful life.
-National Coating Specialists surveys and coats industrial roofs in Ely and across Cambridgeshire, working with the facilities managers and owners who need those buildings kept dry without taking them out of service.
+Ely’s industrial estate buildings are often steel portal frames with profiled metal roofs, serving the local agricultural, food processing, storage, and distribution businesses.
+Many of these roofs have been up long enough for the original factory finish to be on its last legs.
+We survey and coat industrial roofs in Ely and across Cambridgeshire, working with facilities managers and owners to keep those buildings dry without shutting them down.

 Fenland exposure: flat land, hard weather

-The Fens give a roof nowhere to hide.
-With little shelter across the flat landscape, wind-driven rain hits industrial roofs around Ely harder and more often than the regional rainfall figures suggest, and wind uplift works laps and fixings loose over time.
-The result is a familiar pattern: finishes that chalk and fade on the weather side first, sealants that fail early at exposed details, and moisture finding its way into sheet overlaps where it starts the corrosion process from inside the joint.
+In the Fens, there’s no hiding a roof.
+The flat landscape means wind-driven rain hits industrial roofs around Ely harder than the rainfall figures suggest, and wind uplift rattles laps and fixings loose over time.
+We see the same pattern: finishes chalk and fade on the weather side first, sealants fail early at exposed details, and moisture gets into sheet overlaps, starting corrosion from the inside.

-A full roof coating addresses exactly this pattern.
-The system bonds across the whole sheet surface, seals the laps and fixings that exposure has loosened, and replaces a worn-out factory finish with a continuous weatherproof layer designed for exactly these conditions.
+A full roof coating system tackles exactly this.
+It bonds across the whole sheet, seals the laps and fixings that the weather has loosened, and replaces that worn-out factory finish with a continuous weatherproof layer built for these conditions.

 Buildings that cannot stop working

-Food, agricultural and storage businesses have their own constraints: hygiene regimes, stock that cannot be moved, seasonal peaks when nothing on site can be interrupted.
-Coating works suit those constraints better than almost any other roofing intervention because the envelope is never opened.
-There is no strip-off, no overnight exposure, and no debris falling into the building.
-We programme around your busy seasons, agree access and vehicle movements with your site team, and sequence the roof in sections so the operation underneath carries on as normal.
-Where roof-mounted plant or extraction complicates access, that is identified at survey stage, not discovered on day one.
+Food, agricultural, and storage businesses have their own rules: strict hygiene, stock that can’t be moved, seasonal peaks when you just can’t stop.
+Coating work suits these constraints better than almost any other roofing job because we never open the building envelope.
+No strip-off, no overnight exposure, no debris dropping inside.
+We programme around your busy times, agree access and vehicle movements with your site team, and sequence the roof in sections so you keep working below.
+If roof-mounted plant or extraction complicates access, we spot that at the survey stage, not on day one.

 Cut-edge corrosion: what to look for from the ground

-The most common defect we find on profiled metal roofs is cut-edge corrosion, rust forming on the unprotected sheet ends at eaves and laps.
-You can often spot the early signs without leaving the yard:
+Cut-edge corrosion is the most common problem we find on profiled metal roofs.
+It’s rust forming on the unprotected sheet ends at the eaves and laps.
+You can often see the early signs without leaving the yard:

-- Paint or coating peeling back in a strip at sheet ends
+- Paint or coating peeling back in a strip at the sheet ends.

-- Gutters that hold standing water against the sheet edge
+- Gutters holding standing water against the sheet edge.

-Any of these is a reason to get the roof surveyed.
-Caught early, cut-edge corrosion is treated and sealed as part of a standard coating project.
-Left for years, it shortens the life of the whole roof.
+Any of these means you should get the roof surveyed.
+Catch cut-edge corrosion early, and we treat and seal it as part of a standard coating project.
+Leave it for years, and it shortens the life of the whole roof.

 When we will tell you not to coat

-Coating is the right answer for a sound roof and the wrong answer for a failed one, and our survey is designed to tell the difference honestly.
-If we find widespread perforation, corrosion that has weakened the sheets or their fixings, or saturated insulation within a built-up roof, we will recommend repair or replacement instead and explain the reasoning in writing.
-The same goes for ponding caused by structural deflection, which no coating can correct.
-We would rather give an Ely business an unwelcome answer than a coated-over problem.
+Coating is right for a sound roof and wrong for a failed one.
+Our survey is there to tell the difference honestly.
+If we find widespread perforation, corrosion that has weakened the sheets or their fixings, or saturated insulation within a built-up roof, we will recommend repair or replacement instead.
+We’ll explain why, in writing.
+The same goes for ponding caused by structural deflection; no coating can fix that.
+We’d rather give an Ely business an unwelcome answer than a coated-over problem.

-Most roofs we survey have not reached that point.
-For those, coating offers years of additional service at a fraction of replacement cost, with the building open and trading throughout.
-The survey is the first step, and the report is yours whatever you decide.
+Most roofs we survey haven’t reached that point.
+For those, coating adds years of service at a fraction of the replacement cost, and your business keeps trading throughout.
+The survey is the first step, and the report is yours, whatever you decide to do.